80a Southampton Row

 Bloomsbury Therapy Centre

 Hello, my name is Dragana Savcic-Sanders.
 I am a Counselling Psychologist with 20 years of experience in the secondary and tertiary NHS psychological services.
 I have developed an expertise in working with adults presenting with a wide range of conditions presenting at the secondary and tertiary level of services.
 The range of presentation varies from anxiety-related disorders, depression, early childhood abuse/complex trauma, PTSD resulting from various experiences, difficulty in relationships, eating disorders, coping with illness, personality disorder, anger; self esteem issues, inter-relational and intra-relational difficulty.

 I am highly experienced in providing assessment and trauma-focused therapy for Post Traumatic Stress Disorder (PTSD) as well as providing consultancy, group work and psycho-educational programmes.
 I have a special clinical interest in the psychological impact of traumatic experiences including childhood sexual abuse as well as any abuse-related experiences, accidents, traumatic losses, complex bereavement, rape and political crime including torture.
-Her varied expertise and experience allows her to tailor the best approach according to clients’ needs.
+My varied expertise and experience allows me to tailor the best approach according to clients’ needs.

 Training, qualifications & experience

-I am registered with the Health Professional Council (HPC) as a Counselling Psychologist.
-She was awarded MSc in Psychology in 1992 and is a member of the British Psychological Society (BPS = MBPsM)
+I am registered with the Health Professional Council (HPC) as a Counselling Psychologist and I am a member of the British Psychological Society (MBPsS).

 I am fully trained in the Eye Movement Desensitisation Reprocessing therapy (EMDR) which is a recommended treatment for PTSD by the NICE (National Center for Clinical Excellence).